urbit/docs/docs/hoon/demo.md

 $(count (add 1 count))                                  ::  15
 ```

-When FizzBuzz is written in non-functional languages the
+When FizzBuzz is written in non-functional languages, the
 output is generated as a side effect of the program, e.g., with
 `printf()`.
-Hoon is a functional language so technically it
+Hoon is a functional language, so technically it
 has no side effects.
-Accordingly, the code above *returns* a
+Accordingly, the code above *produces* a
-list of strings, it doesn't print them.
+list of strings; it doesn't print them.
 (If you run it from the
 Urbit shell, [_Dojo_](../../using/shell), you will of course be
 able to see the product.)